 Gers range in size but generally accommodate 3-6 people.
 Most of them are equipped with a coal-burning stove that is lit at night to keep guests very toast at night; smoke is vented outside the tent.

-Here is a brief rundown of what kind of accommodation to expect in each location:

-Ulaanbaatar: 4-star hotel in the city center

-Olgii: Ger camp owned by our local friends (2-3 people per Ger).
+Here is a brief rundown of what kind of accommodation to expect in each location: Ulaanbaatar: 3-star hotel in the city center Eagle Hunter Family and Olgii: Ger camp (2-5 people per Ger, depending on the size).